Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ### How do I submit a fingerprint?
 If you have a device fingerprint that you want to submit to the module, just post it in the [Support Thread](https://forum.xda-developers.com/apps/magisk/module-magiskhide-props-config-t3789228) together with device details and the [matching security patch date](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#matching-the-android-security-patch-date).
-To make sure that the [device simulation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#device-simulation) feature works properly with the print you submit, please also include the values for `ro.product.manufacturer` and `ro.product.model` (use the getprop command or the [AndroidDumps](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#the-androiddumps-method) or [firmware.mobi](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#the-firmwaremobi-method) methods outlined below).
+To make sure that the [device simulation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#device-simulation) feature works properly with the print you submit, please also include the values for `ro.product.manufacturer` and `ro.product.model` (use the getprop command or the [Android Dumps](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#the-Android-Dumps-method) or [firmware.mobi](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#the-firmwaremobi-method) methods outlined below).
 Also see [Finding a certified fingerprint](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#finding-a-certified-fingerprint) below.